 AN AUG.
 5 editorial praised Walmart for providing nontraditional banking options for the “underbanked” in select stores.
 While offering simple financial services such as low-cost check cashing sounds like a good idea, we are left to wonder what is motivating the largest retailer in the world to enter into this business.
 On the surface this looks like Walmart is providing a needed service to the community, but we don’t need to dig deep to see that this is another strategy to increase profits.

-UFE is hosting our renowned Training of Trainers Institute this June in our own backyard in Boston, MA.
-We invite organizers, activists, educators, students, and others across the U.S. who want to join and advance the movement for greater equality.
+Our Popular Economics Education Team is co-hosting UFE's renowned Training of Trainers Institute in October 2014 in New Market, TN, with the Highlander Center.
+We invite organizers, activists, educators, students, and others across the U.S. who want to join and advance the movement for a just economy, to attend.

 At United for a Fair Economy, we believe that low-wage worker organizing is at the forefront of the fight for economic justice.
 As spelled out in our guiding principles, "Jobs with dignity and living wages, where workers have the democratic right to organize and share the wealth produced by their labor" is at the core of a fair economy.